-Summer’s coming (we promise) and here's a common scenario with the average homeowner: They’re at home, minding their own business, enjoying a bowl of popcorn and watching Netflix, when they notice that dreadful sound; drip... drip... drip.
-They turn their head to see the dog licking at a puddle that's gradually forming on the kitchen floor.
+Summer’s coming (we promise) and here's a common scenario with the average homeowner: They’re sitting in their house, minding their own business, enjoying a bowl of popcorn and watching Netflix, when suddenly he/she hears dreadful sound; drip... drip... drip.
+They turn their head to see the cat licking at a puddle that's gradually forming on the dining room floor.
 In a flash: Worry, stress, and that ”oh brother!” feeling.
-Where did the leak come from?; water heater, leaky toilet, shower, faucet?
-No – the central air conditioner is frozen solid.
+How did the leak start?; water heater, leaky toilet, shower, faucet?
+No – it's the air conditioner of all things.
 This can strike anywhere, from Roanoke to Timbuktu, regardless of summer heat.

 Why Air Conditioners Freeze

-When a central air conditioner freezes up, what actually freezes is the condenser unit's evaporator coil.
+The evaporator coil is the component of a central A/C unit that actually freezes.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Roanoke area home.
 Usually there are two factors why the evaporator coil may freeze:

-Either way, the outcome is that the air conditioner's evaporator coil will be unable to properly transfer heat, and in effect 'overcools' itself.
+Either way, the result is that the air conditioner's evaporator coil will be unable to properly transfer heat, and consequently 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
-In short, the A/C has morphed into an old-school icebox.
+In short, the A/C just turned into an old-school icebox.

 - Check to ensure that the airflow around your system is unrestricted.
-Replace the furnace or air handler's filter and replace any return air filters.
-Open all the registers completely and confirm that they are not obstructed by furniture or curtains.
+Replace the furnace or air handler's filter along with any return air filters.
+Open all the registers completely and ensure that they are not obstructed by furniture or drapes.

 What Does it Cost to Repair?

 This can lead to an expensive repair.
-When your unit freezes over it can lead to a compressor replacement.
-Replacing your compressor could cost as much as a downpayment on a high efficiency model.
-Unfortunately, many homeowners are forced to decide between installing a new system or repairing the damaged one.
-If you move fast, follow the instructions, and call a NATE-certified technician, you have better odds of getting a less expensive job.
+When your AC freezes over it can lead to a compressor replacement.
+Replacing your compressor could easily cost as much as a downpayment on a new system.
+In fact, many homeowners are forced to decide between installing a new system or repairing the damaged model.
+If you move fast, follow the instructions, and call a ACE-certified technician, you have better odds of getting a less expensive job.
 Your technician will quickly analyze the problem and how to avoid the issue from repeating in the future.
-If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.
+If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.